kewpiesmayo/QR-Code-Generator/README.md

 #### 3. Setup Supabase Tables
 You need to set up two tables in your Supabase project: users and configs.

+##### Row-Level Security (RLS)
+For the current iteration, Row-Level Security (RLS) should be disabled on all Supabase tables:
+⚠️ This setup is not secure for production environments.

 ```users``` Table
 | Column Name | Type      | Default        | Description                                   |
 | ----------- | --------- | -------------- | --------------------------------------------- |